 Relationship between Heat Flow and Changes in Thermal Mass Losses: The investigation also explores the connection between heat flow and changes in thermal mass losses during incubation experiments.
 By comparing the heat flow data with the thermal mass loss dynamics, the study aims to identify any significant correlations between the two variables.

 4.2.6 Statistical Analysis

-It is a fundamental aspect of the study aimed at determining the relationships between heat flow, thermal mass loss, soil respiration, clay content, and other variables.
+A comprehensive analysis was conducted to investigate the intricate relationships among various key factors, such as heat flow, thermal mass loss, soil respiration and clay content.
+This involved the utilization of specific R packages, each serving a distinct purpose.
+The installation and loading of packages like ggplot2, tidyverse, gridExtra, psych and ggcorrplot significantly enhance the data analysis capabilities within the R environment.

+The primary objective was to gauge the interdependencies among the aforementioned variables.
+To achieve this, the correlation coefficient was computed, providing a quantitative measure of both the strength and direction of relationships between pairs of variables

 The correlation coefficient is calculated to quantify the strength and direction of relationships between variables.
 In this study, pairwise correlation methods are used to assess the correlation between heat flow and changes in thermal mass losses, soil respiration, and clay content.

-Moreover, one-way ANOVA tests are conducted to compare differences in heat flow, thermal mass loss, soil respiration, and clay content among different soil types.
-These tests allow for the identification of significant variations and patterns, helping to draw meaningful conclusions from the data.

 CHAPTER FIVE